 Good choices include:

-These milks also provide a wealth of additional nutrients, including calcium, protein, zinc, selenium, and vitamin D.
+These types of milk also provide a wealth of additional nutrients, including calcium, protein, zinc, selenium, and vitamin D.

 Along with the nutrients found in these milks, they also contain healthy fats that help to keep you feeling full longer To add flavor to your milk, you can also choose to use spices such as cinnamon, nutmeg, and vanilla.
 Try experimenting with various combinations to find the perfect one for you.

-Steel cut oats are a whole oats, not rolled or ground into fine flour.
+Steel-cut oats are whole oats, not rolled or ground into fine flour.
 They contain more fiber, magnesium, and B vitamins.

 Studies show that eating foods high in fiber can help reduce inflammation, can ease PCOS symptoms.